The prime rib, or standing rib roast, is a fine American Christmas or special occasion menu item, because the prime rib roast is spectacularly tasty.

 Take the herbs off their stems.
 Chop until fine.
 Spread the garlic over the roast including the ribs.
 Spread the herbs over the roast including the ribs.
 Spread cracked pepper over the roast including the ribs.

 You’re done.
 Your roast needs no other seasonings.
-The Au Jus, garlic, pepper and herbs is all you need.
+The Au Jus, garlic, pepper, and herbs are all you need.
 There are a hundred ways to cook this beast.
 This way is simple and works.
 We don’t even need to dry age the roast because you bought it at a butcher where they dry aged it for you, just like all their other beef.

 Pulling the roast out the fridge beforehand is something everyone talks about but nobody explains what really matters: this is one of the variables in cooking times.
 The roast should not go directly from the fridge to the oven.
 You want it to sit at room temperature for at least two hours.
 How cold it was in the fridge and how long it sits out is a significant factor in how long it takes to cook.